Chom Chaiyabut, Thailand

 A citizen’s voice at the Global Assembly

-he had never travelled abroad and spoke no English, he embraced the
+travelled abroad and spoke no English, he embraced the opportunity—engaging in the process from his home

-opportunity—representing Thailand and delivering part of the People’s
+country, Thailand, and delivering part of the People’s Declaration at COP26.

 Local leadership, global connection